 We request that visitors do not bring food into Metro Tunnel HQ and that all drinks be in screw top containers or water bottles.
 Packed lunches can be eaten at nearby Federation Square.

 There are no public toilet facilities at Metro Tunnel HQ.
 We strongly advise that school groups visit the public toilets beneath Melbourne Town Hall near the corner of Collins St or at Flinders St Station (if arriving by train) before commencing a session with us.

-Tell us a bit about your needs and we’ll get in touch to progress a booking.
+Tell us about your needs and we’ll get in touch to progress a booking.
 Bookings are subject to our Terms and Conditions.